Findus23/guides/content/guide/vsc-slum-tips-and-tricks.md

 ```bash
 sbatch jobfile.sh # you can also add sbatch options here
 ```
-You can also
-As the `jobfile.sh` is a regular shell script, you can pass arguments like
+Just like in regular shell scripts, you can pass arguments to `jobfile.sh` like this

 ```bash
 sbatch jobfile.sh somevalue